-Parentage: Natural offspring of Traminer and St. Georgen.
 The second parent variety was found in St. Georgen in Austria’s Burgenland.
-This grape variety was named after its discovery location because, following genetic research, it could not be attributed to any known variety.
-The Grüner Veltliner is not related to the Roter Veltliner and Frühroter Veltliner.
+This grape variety was named after the place in which it was discovered because, genetic research was unable to attribute it to any known variety.
+Grüner Veltliner is not genetically related to Roter Veltliner or Frühroter Veltliner.

 Important ampelographic features

-Leaf: medium-sized, pentagonal to circular, with five to seven lobes, and a moderately hairy underside.
-The typical white woolly hair on the shoot tip gives the variety its synonym - Weißgipfler.
+medium-sized, pentagonal to circular, five to seven lobes, deeply lobed and a moderately hairy underside.
+The characteristic white woolly hair on the shoot tip gives the variety its second name, Weißgipfler (white tip).

-Grape cluster: medium to very large; medium density; conical; shouldered, with large round to oval berries; greenish-yellow, to foxy-yellow on the sun-exposed side.
+medium to very large, medium density, cone-shaped, shouldered, with large round-to-oval berries, greenish-yellow to foxy-yellow in colour on the sun-exposed side.

-Importance, Conditions: The most important grape variety in Austria.
-Grüner Veltliner achieved worldwide awareness and popularity at the end of the last century.
-It is a fertile variety and therefore requires yield regulation.
-It grows especially well in deep loess soils, does not like dryness, is sensitive during flowering, and is susceptible to peronospora, Roter Brenner (Pseudopezicula tracheiphila) and chlorosis.
+Grüner Veltliner is by far the most important white wine grape variety in Austria.
+It achieved international recognition and popularity at the end of the 20th century.
+It is a prolific variety and therefore requires yield regulation.
+It grows especially well in loess soils offering a deep root depth, does not like dryness, is sensitive during flowering and is susceptible to Peronospora, Pseudopezicula tracheiphila and chlorosis.